dpavlin/firefox-aistudio-plugin/README.md

 ## Multiple Projects in Separate Tabs

 *   Use the server's `--port <number>` option to run multiple instances on different ports for different projects.
-*   Configure the matching port number in the extension popup **for each corresponding AI Studio tab**.
-The port setting is tab-specific.
+*   Configure the matching port number in the extension popup for each corresponding AI Studio tab.
+The port setting is now tab-specific.

-## Execution Output

-*   If `--enable-python-run` or `--shell` flags are used, the stdout/stderr from script execution is **not** saved to a file but is included in the JSON response sent back to the extension after a `/submit_code` request.
-This output is not currently displayed in the popup UI.